kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 Each provider supports multiple keys - the keys are tried in order for decryption, and if the provider is the first provider, the first key is used for encryption.

+__Storing the raw encryption key in the EncryptionConfig only moderately improves your security posture, compared to no encryption.
-__It is not recommended to use EncryptionConfig without using the `kms` provider, as this does not materially change your security posture.__ By default, the `identity` provider is used to protect secrets in etcd, which provides no encryption.
-`EncryptionConfiguration` was introduced in 1.7, to encrypt secrets locally, with a locally managed key.
-In this case, if etcd is compromised, there is no additional protection for secrets compared to when they are stored in plaintext.
+Please use `kms` provider for additional security.__ By default, the `identity` provider is used to protect secrets in etcd, which provides no encryption. `EncryptionConfiguration` was introduced in 1.7, to encrypt secrets locally, with a locally managed key.
+Encrypting secrets with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.
+Since the encryption keys are stored on the host in the EncryptionConfig YAML file, a skilled attacker can access that file and extract the encryption keys.
 This was a stepping stone in development to the `kms` provider, introduced in 1.10.
 Envelope encryption creates dependence on a separate key, not stored in Kubernetes.
-In this case, if etcd is compromised, Kubernetes secrets remain protected.
+In this case, an attacker would need to compromise etcd, the kubeapi-server, and the third-party KMS provider to retrieve the plaintext values, providing a higher level of security than locally-stored encryption keys.

 ## Encrypting your data